PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 .. _mutual information: http://en.wikipedia.org/wiki/Mutual_information

-We almost know all the pieces to implement a searchlight analyses in PyMVPA.
+We know almost all pieces to implement a searchlight analysis in PyMVPA.
 We can load and preprocess datasets, we can set up a cross-validation procedure.